wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ~~~

-## Collect metrics
+### Collect metrics
 Now we need to collect that precious metrics.
-Easiest to do it is run sitespeed in your crontab.
+Do it by the old crontab.
 But first create a data dir where you can put the input/output files for sitespeed.io:

 ~~~
 sudo mkdir /sitespeed.io